What is a Hit and Run in California?

 (a) Locate and notify the owner or person in charge of the property of the name and current residence address of the driver and registered owner of the car, and, if requested, present her driver's license and vehicle registration to those persons and any other driver involved in the accident.
 If present, the registered owner of the vehicle must also, on request, present her driver's license or other valid identification to the other involved parties.

-A violation of Vehicle Code Section 20002(a) is a misdemeanor.
+Vehicle Code Section 20002(a) is a misdemeanor hit and run.

-It is punishable by county jail for not more than 6 months, or a fine not exceeding $ 1,000, or both.
+It is punishable by county jail for not more than 6 months, a fine not exceeding $1,000, or both.

 Hit and Run Injury or Death – Vehicle Code 20001 – Felony